pbowlin/FunWithMazes/README.md

     - Pixels at odd/even row/col combinations are either passages or walls between rooms, represented by white or black pixels respectively

 ## Maze Solving:
-- A* Search - Has an "omniscient" view of the maze (it knows where the start and finish are and uses that knowledge to direct its solution search).
+- A* Search - Has an over-arching view of the maze (it knows where the start and finish are and uses that knowledge to direct its solution search).
     - As of now, you can set the heuristic used by A* to be either manhattan or euclidean distance to the finish.
     - A* will find the shortest path through the maze (given some assumptions about the heuristic used) even if it is not a simple maze